NYUAD-Core-Bioinformatics/MIMI/_sources/workflow.rst.txt

 Workflow
 ========

-MIMI is a tool for analyzing mass spectrometry data.
-It helps identify compounds by matching observed masses against known compounds and verifying their isotope patterns.
+MIMI is a tool that identifies small molecules present in mass spectrometry datasets by matching observed peaks against theoretical masses of known compounds and and verifies the assigments using fine-structure isotope patterns.

 .. _installation: